 Slowing down didn’t work so I stopped to catch my breath, ran through all the possibilities in my mind of what might be wrong from my Wilderness First Responder training and decided I might be ‘bonking’ and experiencing low blood sugar.
 My buddy said out loud what I had been thinking, “There’s no going back now.”
 We rested while I ate a protein bar and waited until my sweating stopped and my breathing returned to normal.
 I sipped some water and we started again.
 He invited me to lead so I could set a pace that worked for me.
 I stayed present with my feet, focusing on just putting one foot in front of the other, not thinking about the rest of the climb, as we made our way up the trail.

 There is no going back to what our lives were before the pandemic.
-When it gets hard, we need to slow down, catch our breath, check in with what weone foot in front of the other need in the moment and practice good self-care.
+When it gets hard, we need to slow down, catch our breath, check in with what we need in the moment and practice good self-care.
 We may need to stop and rest a while.
 We’ve also got to lean into our fellow travelers on the journey for support and stay aware of how they are doing so we can support them when they need it too.
 This is not a time to be stubbornly independent.
 Look around at who is on the journey with you, be grateful for the company, and if it gets too hard, after a needed rest period, start up again and just keep putting one foot in front of the other.
 Stay present to each step to keep overwhelm at bay.

 As we continued to climb, I felt stronger and in a short time was able to pick up the pace without any breathing trouble or excessive sweating.
 Once I had taken care of myself and gathered the learning from the experience the hike got easier and we were able to enjoy it.